LimaBean2091/telnetserverlib/README.md

 # telnetserverlib
-A simple, lightweight synchronus telnet server library This library is in its beta phase so it may throw errors, and I am working on client threads so you can have multiple connections.2
+A simple, lightweight synchronus telnet server library This library is in its beta phase so it may throw errors, if it does, please report the full error in the issues tab.
+I am currently working on client threads so you can have multiple connections.